theodorosploumis/drupal-development-checklist/README.md

 # Drupal 8.x Project Development Checklist
 A checklist of common tools, settings, modules etc to check for a Drupal 8.x web project

+> Want to use a **Docker** image for development?
+Head to https://github.com/theodorosploumis/gitpod-drupal-workspace!

 **How to use this?**
 I usually copy this checklist to a Github issue so I won't forget anything.
 Most of the times I delete items from the list so this is the full list.